 Downtown Chino, such as it is, is light on places to eat.
 A couple of times now while attending council meetings, I’ve needed a quick bite and walked over to El Pueblo.
 They have some grocery and convenience items, but largely it’s a butcher shop, plus a counter for ordering food to go.
 They sell tacos, burritos, tortas, quesadillas, menudo and a few more items.

-My first visit I had an al pastor torta (price forgotten, but around $6).
+My first visit I had an al pastor torta ($6).
 This was consumed on a bench outside the council chambers in near-darkness in January.
 It hit the spot.

 And this month, on a summer evening after a meeting ended early, I got an asada burrito ($6), then walked it over to Aguiar Square, the plaza behind the Children’s Museum, to eat.
 A fountain is circled by amphitheater-type seating, but a transient was there talking to himself, and sitting near him might have resulted in getting hit up for the money I’d saved by eating a cheap dinner.
 So I took a spot on a bench elsewhere in the plaza.